 Lauric Acid (C12): ~50+% of coconut oil

 It requires a pit stop in the liver rather than getting immediately converted into energy like the other MCTs above.
 This is why it is more accurately described as an LCT, not an MCT like marketers claim.
 It raises cholesterol more than any other fatty acid (not necessarily a bad thing.)
-It is also commonly cited as having antimicrobial benefits, which it does…except the shorter chain MCT oils are more effective against aggressive candida yeast and even gonorrhea and chlamydia (as a monoglyceride).
+It is also commonly cited as having antimicrobial benefits, which it does…except the shorter chain MCTs are more effective against aggressive candida yeast and even gonorrhea and chlamydia (as a monoglyceride).

 It’s confusing because coconut oil marketers imply that lauric acid is the same as monolaurin, an extremely potent antimicrobial that is derived from lauric acid.
 (They are not the same…I used monolaurin when I had candida years ago, and depending on your gut bacteria, you may create monolaurin in your gut when you eat affordable coconut oil.)
 Given how common and cheap this stuff is, it’s no wonder that companies are tempted to sell it as a true MCT.
 Two years ago, I looked into making a more affordable MCT oil containing lauric acid.
-I’d have made a killing selling what is basically coconut oil as something special, but it simply doesn’t work, and it’s not truthful marketing.
+I’d have made a killing selling what is basically coconut oil as something special, but it simply doesn’t work, and it’s not truthful marketing. #notgonnahappen

-C-14 and above:
+C-14 and above

 These are the widely recognized LCTs, or long chain fatty acids in coconut oil, mostly saturated, including stearic acid (C18:0), oleic acid (C18:1), and linoleic acid (18:2).
-The exact percentage of each depends on region the coconut is grown, time of harvest, and other growing variables.
+The exact percentage of each depends on the region the coconut is grown, time of harvest, and other growing variables.
 They are good as a fuel source, but they are also widely available in other oils, and you won’t benefit from eating a lot more of them compared to eating true medium chain fatty acids.